thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 * For providing a walkthrough of a particular feature.
 * Walking users through completing a small project.

-Ideally, your users already completed a quickstart or "getting started" tutorial and have a general understanding of your product.
+Ideally, your users already completed a quickstart or "getting started" tutorial and have a general understanding of your product before they begin your tutorial.

 ### About the "Overview" section

 The overview section is important, as it can motivate your users to begin their learning journey with your product and help set them up for success.
 There are three topics you should cover in this section: learning objectives, intended audience, and any prerequisite background knowledge.

+#### Learning objectives

 One of the first things users want to know when they begin a tutorial is, "What will I be able to do?
 What knowledge will I gain by completing this tutorial?"
 Well-written learning objectives can help to answer these questions. **Learning objectives** describe the specific skills or knowledge users will be able to demonstrate after completing your tutorial.

 Before you start writing your tutorial, develop some learning objectives.
 After you identify *what* skills and knowledge you want users to gain from your tutorial, you can start planning out the content itself, using the learning objectives to help you decide what topics are in scope, and which ones are out of scope.

-Learning objectives usually start off with, "By the end of this tutorial, you will be able to...", are followed by a phrase that starts with a verb like *design*, *assess*, or *develop*.
+Learning objectives usually start off with, "By the end of this tutorial, you will be able to..." and are followed by a phrase that starts with a verb like *design*, *assess*, or *develop*.
+If your tutorial includes more than one learning objective, consider presenting them as a bulleted list.

 Here are some examples: